nelson54/Notes/Readme.md

 Notes is a tool for managing my notes at work.
 Notes are stored in Markdown and accessed via the Web.

 ### Why Notes
 I take notes on my computer.
-In the past if I want to carry my notes to a meeting I had to print them, write them on paper, or just not bring them.
+In the past if I want to carry my notes to a meeting I had to print them, write them on paper, carry my computer, or just not bring them.

 I made Notes so I had an easy way to keep my notes with me.
 Now I just run notes on my computer and open the browser on my iPad and have access to my notes wherever I have the internet.